MattKevan/uxlift/_topics/cookie-cutter-design-systems.md

 ---
 title: Why a cookie-cutter design system won’t work for your organization
-intro: A design system isn’t like a code of ethics.
+description: A design system isn’t like a code of ethics.
 It’s more like a set of company values.
 It’s good for everyone to share the same ethics.
 But it’s not necessarily appropriate for every company to share the same values.
 category: